-You typically set attributes in a semicolon-separated list following the protocol and subprotocol.
+You typically set attributes in a semicolon-separated list following the protocol and subprotocol (and, in some cases, the subsubprotocol).
 For information on how you set attributes, see Attributes of the Derby database connection URL.
-This chapter provides reference information only.
+This section provides reference information only.